-- yeast (or a starter )
+- Yeast (or a starter )

-- liquid (such as water or milk)
+- Liquid (typically water or milk)

-- salt (for flavor and to control fermentation)
+- Salt (for flavor and to control fermentation)

 Once you have these basics, you can add any number of other ingredients to make a great variety of breads.